Rothamsted-Ecoinformatics/SchemaTool/schemaTool-code/docs/types.md

   - **copyrightHolder**: The party holding the legal copyright to the CreativeWorkc
   - **creator**: The creator/author of this CreativeWork.
 This is the same as the Author property for CreativeWork.
   - **editor**: Specifies the Person who edited the CreativeWork.
-  - **funder**: A person or organization that supports (sponsors) something through some kind of financial contribution.
+  - **funder**: A person or organisation that supports (sponsors) something through some kind of financial contribution.
   - **sdPublisher**: Indicates the party responsible for generating and publishing the current structured data markup, typically in cases where the structured data is derived automatically from existing published content but published on a different site.
 For example, student projects and open data initiatives often re-publish existing content with more explicitly structured metadata.

 ### A person will have the following attributes: